-Garage catches fire Friday morning, firefighters say no injuries
+Garage catches fire after Friday morning arson, firefighters rescue dog from building

 Latest Weather Blog

-BATON ROUGE - Firefighters responded to a reported fire at a garage on Weller Avenue.
+BATON ROUGE - Arson was ruled to be the cause of the fire at a garage Friday morning after firefighters had to rescue a puppy from the flames.

 The fire happened in the 2800 block of Weller Avenue Friday morning.
-The Baton Rouge Fire Department said no one was injured and that an investigator was en route to the scene to determine a cause.
+The Baton Rouge Fire Department said no one was injured and that a puppy was rescued from the building during extinguishing efforts.

-It was not immediately clear what started the fire or how much property was damaged.
+Firefighters said they learned that one person was living inside of the business.
+The building's owner did not have the proper permits for someone to be living there, but it was not clear if the business owner knew someone was residing there.

+Anyone with information about the arson is encouraged to contact fire investigators at (225) 389-2050.

 More News